vanhauser-thc/gepetto/README.md

 # Gepetto fork

 Gepetto fork is a Python script which uses Groq's llama3-70b-8096 model to provide meaning to functions decompiled by IDA Pro.
+If Groq fails (rate limit reached or context too long), then together.ai is queried if an API key for it is configured, using mixtral-8x22b with 64kb context.
+They give 25$ when opening an account, so a lot of free LLM interference.

 At the moment, it can ask to explain what a function does, and to automatically rename its variables.
 Here is a simple example of what results it can provide in mere seconds:

 ![](https://github.com/JusticeRage/Gepetto/blob/main/readme/comparison.png?raw=true)